Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Pressure to eat

 The more that parents pressure a child to eat, the more likely a child will refuse to try new foods.
-This becomes a viscious cycle, because parents are more likely to pressure a child to eat that is a picky eater.
+This becomes a vicious cycle, because parents are more likely to pressure a child to eat if they are a picky eater.
 (15)

-Parents are also more likely to pressure their child to eat if they are concerned they are underweight.
+Parents are also more likely to pressure their child to eat if they have concerns about weight gain.
 (16)

-The combination of dietary elimination, feeding difficulties, inadequate nutrition, and growth concerns can all contribute to pressuring a child to eat, but also have mental health implications.
+The combination of dietary elimination, feeding difficulties, inadequate nutrition, and growth concerns can unintentionally lead parents to pressure their child to eat.
+This is concerning because it can lead to mental health implications.

 What is the difference between picky eating and ARFID?